 Balloons and streamers across the streets of Panjim, Mapusa, Margoa, and Vasco da Gama add color to the city.
 People are seen in their relaxed best.
 The parade, which is supposed to be the court of King Momo, is made of fire eaters, jesters, dancers, and a brass band of musicians.
 The king encourages everyone to “Kha, piye aani majja kar”, which means “eat, drink and be merry”.

 If you happen to be in Goa outside of Carnival, you must indulge in some local shopping, get adventurous with water sports, try your luck at the casinos, and make way to some gastronomical escapades.
 If you would just want to lay back and unwind, you can always head to a sleepy and less crowded south Goa village.
 Spend some offbeat, less touristy time in a local homestay to relax and rejuvenate.
 After all, you need a small vacation after a vacation to recuperate!

 So what are you waiting for, if you plan to be in India in 2019, mark the dates- 2nd to 5th March 2019!
 Goa will be dressed in its best to host the Goa Carnival!

-About Manisha Panwar – A Life Coach, I love the company of people.
+A Life Coach, I love the company of people.
 Coffee conversations have always been fulfilling because of people from diverse backgrounds that I have met.
 Random conversations have led to lifetime friendships!
-Born to a military family, I have my travel DNA intact, making me yearn to see what this big beautiful world is about!
+Born to a military family, I have my travel DNA intact, making me yearn to see this beautiful world!
 You can find me on my website, Instagram, and Facebook.